CodingItWrong/outsidein.dev/docs/vue/5-writing-data.md

 - (NEW URL) http://localhost:8081/?
 - (XHR STUB) GET 200 /restaurants

 This sounds like the page is being reloaded, and it is.
 This is because by default HTML forms make their own request to the server when they're submitted, refreshing the page.
 This is because HTML forms predate using JavaScript to make HTTP requests.
 This reload restarts our frontend app, losing our progress.

-To prevent this from happening, Vue provides a `.prevent` modifier we can add to the action name in the tag to prevent the default browser behavior (analogous to `event.preventDefault()`).
+To prevent this page reload from happening, Vue provides a `.prevent` modifier we can add to the action name in the tag to prevent the default browser behavior (analogous to `event.preventDefault()`).
 Add this:

 ```diff
  <template>